Master of Arts in Interdisciplinary Digital Knowledge Economy Studies (MA IDKES)

 - satisfactory completion of Wits admissions tests measuring cognitive, arithmetic and general reasoning abilities.

 For South African applicants, and for international applicants who have South African qualifications and who do not require a visa (e.g., from the SADC region), applications close on 30 November of each year.

-For applicants with qualifications obtained outside South Africa:
+For applicants with qualifications obtained outside South Africa, applications close on 30 September of each year.

-- the closing date for applications is 30 September each year and applications after that closing date will be considered only if the applicant has a SAQA certificate of verification
+- applications after that closing date will be considered only if the applicant has a SAQA certificate of verification

 - verification of your international qualification(s) must be obtained from the South African Qualifications Authority (SAQA)